OWASP AI Vulnerability Scoring System (AIVSS)

-This initiative kicks off with the critical development of a rigorous scoring system specifically for the OWASP Agentic AI Top 10.
-This initial, high-impact deliverable will then expand into a comprehensive Artificial Intelligence Vulnerability Scoring System (AIVSS) Framework Package.
+This initiative kicks off with the critical development of a ** scoring system specifically for the Agentic AI Core Risks.
+This initial, high-impact deliverable will then expand into a comprehensive **Artificial Intelligence Vulnerability Scoring System (AIVSS) Framework Package.
 The broader project aims to provide a structured and quantifiable methodology to identify, assess, and mitigate vulnerabilities specific to all types of AI systems – not just Large Language Models (LLMs), Generative AI, or Agentic AI.
 The ultimate goal is a complete AIVSS Framework Package that serves as a baseline for understanding and managing AI security risks across the entire AI landscape.

 🚀 Try the AIVSS Calculator Demo